-Cond No. Requirements Construction Stage IEA Comments & Evidence Compliance Status Recommendations E34 Information Sharing Flood information resulting from the requirements of this approval, including flood reports, models and geographic information system outputs, and work as executed information from a registered surveyor certifying finished ground levels and the dimensions and finished levels of all structures within flood prone land, must be made available to the relevant council(s), TfNSW, EES and the SES upon request.
+Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations E34 Information Sharing Flood information resulting from the requirements of this approval, including flood reports, models and geographic information system outputs, and work as executed information from a registered surveyor certifying finished ground levels and the dimensions and finished levels of all structures within flood prone land, must be made available to the relevant council(s), TfNSW, EES and the SES upon request.
 The relevant councils, TfNSW, EES and the SES must be notified in writing that the information is available no later than one (1) month following the completion of construction.
 Information requested by a relevant council, TfNSW, EES or the SES must be provided within six (6) months.
-Operation Refers to post-construction requirements.
-Not triggered WATE R QUALITY AND DRAINAGE E35 The CSSI must be designed, constructed, and operated so as to: (a) maintain the NSW Water Quality Objectives where they are being achieved as at the date of this Approval; (b) contribute towards achievement of the NSW Water Quality Objectives over time where they are not being achieved as at the date of this approval, unless an EPL in force in respect of the CSSI contains different requirements in relation to the NSW Water Quality Objectives, in which case those requirements must be complied with; (c) ensure all drainage feature crossings (permanent and temporary watercourse crossings and stream diversions) new or modified surface water drainage (including cess drains) and depressions are designed and constructed in accordance with relevant guidelines; All A number of overtopping events have been recorded during the audit period.
+Refers to post-construction requirements.
+Not triggered WATE R QUALITY AND DRAINAGE E35 The CSSI must be designed, constructed, and operated so as to: a. maintain the NSW Water Quality Objectives where they are being achieved as at the date of this Approval; b. contribute towards achievement of the NSW Water Quality Objectives over time where they are not being achieved as at the date of this approval, unless an EPL in force in respect of the CSSI contains different requirements in relation to the NSW Water Quality Objectives, in which case those requirements must be complied with; c. ensure all drainage feature crossings (permanent and temporary watercourse crossings and stream diversions) new or modified surface water drainage (including cess drains) and depressions are designed and constructed in accordance with relevant guidelines; d. locate all scour protection works associated with replacement culverts or the construction of new culverts within the rail corridor, or as agreed to by the relevant landowner; A number of overtopping events have been recorded during the audit period.
 While overtopping events have been reported, the piling pads were constructed to the meet design criteria for the nominated rainfall event.
 Overtopping events exceeded the approved design rainfall and runoff volume in each case.
-It is noted that most of the piling works are complete or near completion in Stage 2 with Stage 1 piling works to begin during the next audit period.
+It is noted that most of the piling works are complete or near completion.
 Compliant It is recommended that the hydraulic model is continued to be reviewed considering the observations and data obtained during recent rain events.
-It is recommended that the lessons learnt during construction and operation of the Stage 1 piling pads be implemented during the next stage of works consider the impact that saturated catchments have on the volumes of water within creek and drainage lines.
-Consideration also be given to the installation of larger piling pads and crossings with larger volume pipework, longer shallow downstream faces with larger rock and consideration of gabion baskets where required.